vbotka/ansible-collection-freebsd/docs/source/examples/010/example.rst

 Use case
 ^^^^^^^^

-Fetch releases, create basejails, clone from the basejails, and start the jails.
-Use the `inventory plugin vbotka.freebsd.iocage`_ to create inventory.
+Fetch releases, create basejails, clone jails from the basejails, and start the jails.
+Use the `inventory plugin vbotka.freebsd.iocage`_ to create the inventory.
 Display the created inventory.

 Tree
 ^^^^